 - Upper Arm Fat: About a third of women affected with lipedema might also have excess fat build-up in their upper arms.

 - Hard Nodules: Pea-sized hard nodules or lumps of fat can be felt under the skin when massaged.

 - Cuffing At Wrist Or Ankle: Since lipedema does not affect the hands and feet, the swollen legs and arms might look cuffed, especially in later stages of the disease.

 - Cold Skin: The skin of the affected area of the hips and legs might seem cooler to touch than the rest of the body.

 - Immobility: With the worsening of the condition, the increase in leg size, heaviness, and the associated pain might lead to joint damage and changes in your gait, making it difficult to walk at all.

 - Fibrosis: Chronic inflammation in lipedema might also lead to fibrosis or the formation of scar tissue in the fat deposits, further hindering lymph circulationi XThe movement of lymph from the body tissues into the lymphatic vessels to help protect the body from foreign cells. .

 - Lymphedema: With the progress of the condition, lymphedema (swelling due to lymph fluid blockage) might also occur in the lower limbs and hip area (3).

 Lipedema, with its life-altering symptoms, might take a toll on your physical and mental well-being.
-However, with proper treatment, exercise, and diet changes, the above symptoms of lipedema can be managed to a certain extent.
+However, with proper treatment, exercise, diet changes, and self-care, the above symptoms of lipedema can be managed to a certain extent.
 So, what kind of diet can help reduce fat deposits, pain, and fluid retention without affecting their metabolism?

 What Is The Best Diet For Lipedema?